 Scope of Study

-Subject Terms: administrative costs, assisted living, assisted living facilities, health care costs, health care facilities, health services utilization, health status, institutional care, labor costs, long term care, mortality rates, nursing homes, older adults, patient care, payment methods
+Subject Terms: administrative costs, assisted living, assisted living facilities, disabilities, health care costs, health care facilities, health services utilization, health status, institutional care, labor costs, long term care, mortality rates, nursing homes, older adults, patient care, payment methods

 Geographic Coverage: United States